My child has very short attention span. I don’t think she’s ready for a 45-minutes group class.

 What are the benefits of group learning?
 I would like my 3 year old to enrol in private lessons.

 There are numerous benefits to group learning.
 Firstly, music is a social activity.
 Even as adults, we like to play in an orchestra or a band, or have our friends sing along as we play.
-This is emulated in our group classes as we participate in ensemble activities, with each person playing a different part.
+This is emulated in ensemble activities within the group setting.

 Young children are motivated not to fall behind their friends and this keeps the class progressing at a steady pace.
 We take advantage of their competitive nature and mentality of “if my friends can do it, so can I”.